-PDPD8300/8301 Professional Development (3 hours) Stone
+PDPD8200 Professional Development (2 hours) Stone

-These courses provides a structured approach for D.Ed.Min. students to use when fulfilling their degree program's requirement for six hours of professional development.
-The student must take PDPD8300, then PDPD8301, for a total of six hours.
-Three options are provided in the courses for professional development.
+This course provides a structured approach for DEdMin students to use when fulfilling their degree program's requirement for two hours of professional development.
+Two options are provided in the courses for professional development.
 Option 1 allows for students to contract with the professor for a reading list with appropriate related assignments.
 Option 2 allows the student to contract with the professor for attendance at a professional conference and related assignments.
-Option 3 allows the student to contract with the professor for an internship with related assignments.
 Students should contact the professor for additional details and a current syllabus as they register.